 The medicine will make him/her feel sleepy and they often choose to fall asleep but can be awakened with a gentle tap on the shoulder.
 If your child told you about their appointment they would likely say they took a nap after drinking some funny juice.
 However, while they were resting Dr. Tippets will have performed the appropriate dental procedures.
 Your child’s mouth will likely feel numb and strange following the appointment but they skipped the portions of the appointment that were not as fun.

 After the appointment, your child will be tired but alert and responsive.
 They will need to be watched by an adult for the remaining of the day.
 Books and TV are great activities while sports and school are not.
 Your child will likely feel normal by the next day.

-There are many reasons for a parent and pediatric specialist to choose to utilize these procedures; a child’s health history, age, amount of dental work needed, and behavior are some considerations.
+There are many reasons a parent and pediatric dentist might choose to utilize these procedures; a child’s health history, age, amount of dental work needed, and behavior are some considerations.
 The main goal for our doctors is to create a safe environment for your child.
-At times, it is not safe for doctors to perform dental work while your child is awake because they can unintentionally injure themselves.
-Kids are very energetic and may need to be very still so the doctor can perform quality dentistry.
+At times, it is not safe for pediatric dentists to perform dental work while your child is awake because they can unintentionally injure themselves.
+Kids are very energetic and may need to be very still so the dentist can perform quality dentistry.

 There’s no way to know for sure how your child will react to dental procedures but we can make an educated estimation once we view his or her behavior in the dental office.
-If we’ve determined that your child’s safety and comfort would be enhanced by utilizing Conscious Sedation or General Anesthesia, we will discuss options and work with you to determine the best treatment plan for your child.
-For your convenience Treasured Teeth has three locations in Reunion, Thornton, and Montrose, CO.
-We invite you to contact us to find out more about Conscious Sedation and General Anesthesia options available for your child.
-Your consultation is absolutely no charge to you
+If we’ve determined that your child’s safety and comfort would be enhanced by utilizing conscious sedation or general anesthesia, we will discuss options and work with you to determine the best treatment plan for your child.
+For your convenience, Treasured Teeth has three locations in Reunion, Thornton, and Montrose, CO.
+We invite you to contact our dental clinic to find out more about conscious sedation and general anesthesia options available for your child.
+Your consultation is absolutely no charge to you.